 Here is a guide on how to use and look after LiPo batteries.

 Motor and Propellers

-Motor efficiency is calculated by dividing thrust by power, which is gram per watt (g/W).
-The higher g/W, the more thrust is generated at a given amount of energy.
-For example the Cobra 2204 1960KV motors with 6045 propeller gives me more power than 5030 props, but I will get longest flight time with the 5030 thanks to the higher efficiency.
+Motor efficiency can be calculated by dividing thrust by power, which is gram per watt (g/W).
+The higher g/W, the more thrust is generated at a given amount of power.
+For example the Cobra 2204 1960KV motors with 6045 propeller has a higher maximum thrust than 5030 props, but the 5030 propellers will give me longest flight time thanks to the higher efficiency on that motor.

-As mentioned earlier, vibration means more heat to the motor and more energy wasted.
+As mentioned earlier, vibration translates into heat in the motors and wasted energy.
 A well tuned, smooth, and stable multicopter is more efficient and gives you longer flight time.

-When flying into headwind, you need to use higher throttle to move at the same speed, therefore shortening your flight time.
+When flying into headwind, it requires higher throttle to move at the same speed, therefore shortening your flight time.